 Devices with the CrashPlan app or SharePlan app upgrade automatically once you enable the device upgrade.
 We recommend testing the upgrade on a single CrashPlan app or SharePlan app device before enabling automatic upgrades for all of your devices.
 Please review Best Practices for Upgrading Your Devices prior to upgrading.

-Once you enable device auto-upgrade, you must restart your master server before your devices can upgrade.
-When the master server has restarted, devices reconnect to the upgraded master server at a randomized interval of 1–15 minutes.
-Devices download their upgrades from the master server over TCP port 4280 and upgrade themselves automatically.
-The randomized re-connect interval means that after the master server comes back online, there may be a delay before all devices have successfully upgraded.
+Once you enable device auto-upgrade, you must restart your authority server before your devices can upgrade.
+When the authority server has restarted, devices reconnect to the upgraded authority server at a randomized interval of 1–15 minutes.
+Devices download their upgrades from the authority server over TCP port 4280 and upgrade themselves automatically.
+The randomized re-connect interval means that after the authority server comes back online, there may be a delay before all devices have successfully upgraded.

 Upgrading your mobile devices

 Mobile devices do not automatically upgrade from the authority server.
 Depending on your environment, either:

 - Instruct your users to update the CrashPlan mobile app or SharePlan mobile app from their devices' app store.

 - Configure your mobile device management tool to push an upgrade to your managed devices.